Post - 1500 Southeast Asia Archaeology: Treaty of Labuan and North Borneo Charted Company

 In mid-19th century, British addressed Brunei on the suppression of piracy and decreased the extension and promotion of trade.
 In year 1847, a treaty was reached between Great Britain and Brunei to allow for mutual suppression of piracy and commercial relations.
 During the 1980s, the Sultan had made multiple treaties with the British consul which eventually led to the British forming the British North Borneo Company.
 Brunei began to dwindle from these treaties, but sociocultural changes appeared in the 20th century when a coal mining lease in 1882 was granted in Muara, Brunei and oil was discovered in 1926.

 Archaeological Evidence in Coal and Oil Mining

 Archaeological evidence of a variety of copper, antimony ores, gold and plumbago were found in these locations.
 Brunei improved as a state when revenues acquired from years of coal and oil mining.
-Discovery of oil lead to economic freedom, demographic changes, infrastructure, and educational opportunities.
+Discovery of oil led to economic freedom, demographic changes, infrastructure, and educational opportunities.
 Centuries of trade oppression with the British weakened Brunei as a state, eventually leading to limited findings of data and material culture of the Brunei community and archaeological work today.